epfl-dlab/unfun/data/README.md

 # Data

 This folder contains the data collected via the online game [Unfun.me](http://unfun.me).
-The game as well as results are described in this paper:
+The game as well as results are described in the [paper](https://dlab.epfl.ch/people/west/pub/West-Horvitz_AAAI-19.pdf):

 > Robert West and Eric Horvitz: **Reverse-Engineering Satire, or “Paper on Computational Humor Accepted Despite Making Serious Advances”.** *Proceedings of the 33rd AAAI Conference on Artificial Intelligence,* 2019.